cysouw/diathesis/text/c04_summaryEpi.md

 ### *Progressiv* (*sein+am‑Infinitiv*) {#sec:summary-progressiv}

 The ~~Progressiv~~ (full discussion in [@sec:zuminfinitive-sein-am]) consists of *sein* with the prepositional *am‑Infinitiv*.
-In this construction the infinitive is clearly a nominalised form of the verb, so it is regularly (though not universally) written with a capital letter in German orthography [@next b].
-The *sein+am‑Infinitiv* expresses a progressive aspect, though its usage is frowned upon in a formal written register.
-In spoken language it appears to be pervasive, though.
+In this construction the infinitive is clearly a nominalised form of the verb, so it is regularly (though not universally) written with a capital letter in German orthography [@next].
+The *sein+am‑Infinitiv* expresses a progressive aspect, though its usage is frowned upon in a formal written register and a simple *Präsenz* is preferred, possibly using adverbs for disambiguation of the aspectual structure.
+In spoken language the *sein+am‑Infinitiv*  appears to be pervasive, though.

 ::: ex
-a.
-Das Kind jammert dauernd.
+- Das Kind jammert.
-b.
-Das Kind ist dauernd am Jammern.
+- Das Kind ist am Jammern.
 :::

 ### *Mutativprogressiv* (*sein+im‑Infinitiv*)